 Hence, people layer them during the night for it to settle and work all night.

 Treatments help to address certain concerns such as eczema and acne.

 These spot treatments are best to use at nighttime when the skin regenerates.

-Moreover, exfoliators help to remove dead skin cells from your skin and unclog pores.
+Moreover, exfoliators like salicylic acid, help to remove dead skin cells from your skin and unclog pores.

 You should not layer all of these together as they are strong ingredients such as retinol and AHA BHA.